boweihu/website/content/authors/admin/_index.md

 :trophy: My research has been recognized and awarded by prestigious organizations such as the ASA, SASE, and ISA RC28, among others.

-**News Update (2/23/2024)**: I have earned a nomination for the 2024–2025 position of Student Representative on the council of the Economic Sociology Section, ASA.
-Your vote in support of him would be greatly appreciated 🙌
+**News Update (2/23/2024)**: I am honored to be nominated for the 2024–2025 Student Representative position on the Economic Sociology Section Council of the ASA, and I would deeply appreciate your support through your vote 🙌

 {style="text-align: justify;"}